kulshekhar/ts-jest/website/docs/getting-started/presets.md

 // import { jsWithBabel as tsjPreset } from 'ts-jest/presets'
 // import { jsWithBabelESM as tsjPreset } from 'ts-jest/presets'

-const config: InitialOptionsTsJest = {
+const config: JestConfigWithTsJest = {
   // [...]
   transform: {
     ...tsjPreset.transform,